Agent Steel

 Agent Steel is an American speed metal band from Los Angeles, formed in 1984 by vocalist John Cyriis with drummer Chuck Profus.
 The band released two full-length albums and one EP before disbanding in 1988.
-They were most notable for Cyriis' high-pitched vocals, melodic riffs, and fast tempos mixed in with interest in UFOs.
+They have since reformed twice.
+They are most notable for Cyriis' high-pitched vocals, melodic riffs, and fast tempos mixed in with interest in UFOs.

 Agent Steel reformed in 1998 (without Cyriis, although he would return to the band in 2010, only to leave again in 2011) and released three more full-length albums before going on hiatus in 2011.
 The band reformed again in 2018, this time with Cyriis returning as the vocalist and without any previous members (including longtime guitarist Juan Garcia, who is now in Evildead and Body Count); under this new lineup, Agent Steel released their first studio album in 14 years (and also their first in 34 years to feature Cyriis), No Other Godz Before Me, in 2021.

 History

 Early years and split (1984–1988)

 Agent Steel was formed by John Cyriis shortly after his firing from Megadeth in 1984, as, according to Cyriis, guitarist and now lead vocalist Dave Mustaine was against the idea of focusing on the "entire Alien concept."

 The first legal registration of the name Agent Steel was registered by Cyriis on July 23, 1984, as a DBA at the Los Angeles County Clerk's Office.
 Beforehand, however, Agent Steel was initially named Sanctuary.

 Agent Steel's first incarnation recorded a demo in the studio, titled "144,000 Gone" in the summer of 1984.
-"144,000 Gone" was written by Cyriis when he was a guitarist in his previous band Sceptre, an underground metal band formed in Los Angeles in 1983 with Tony and Phil Sardo.
-The Sardo brothers left soon afterwards to form thrash metal band Sardo.
+"144,000 Gone" was written by Cyriis when he was a guitarist in his previous band Sceptre, a metal band formed in Los Angeles in 1983 with Tony and Phil Sardo.
+The Sardo brothers left soon afterwards to form thrash metal band Sardo with Trash Wallow drummer Stephen Cook.
 The lineup then consisted of drummer Chuck Profus, guitarists Bill Simmons and Mark Marshal, and bassist George Robb.
 Another member named John Gott joined, but left shortly afterwards.
 New guitarists Juan Garcia and Kurt Colfelt joined the band.
 From December 1984 to February 1985, they recorded their debut album Skeptics Apocalypse, which was released in June 1985 by Combat Records.
 The most popular song on Skeptics Apocalypse, "Agents of Steel", has over half a million listens on YouTube as of 2020.
 Shortly after the band's debut album was released, a falling-out with John Cyriis led to the departure of Colfelt.
 Colfelt was then replaced with new guitarist Bernie Versailles.

 In October 1985, the band recorded an EP titled Mad Locust Rising, which was released in January 1986.
 Bassist George Robb was fired after the recordings and was replaced by Letchen Grey bassist Michael Zaputil shortly after.